huggingface/optimum-quanto/README.md

 - [Linear](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html) (QLinear).
 Weights are quantized to `int8`, and biases to `int32`.
 Outputs are quantized to `int8`.
+If the activations are quantized per-axis, the weights are also quantized per-axis.
 - [LayerNorm](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html),
 Weights and biases are __not__ quantized.
 Outputs are quantized to `int8`.